sumit10869/Txtdlll/README.md

 # txt uploader

-# MADE BY MR. INVISIBLE
+# MADE BY MR. SATYAM

 ## DEPLOY TO HEROKU